-Key HIV and AIDS Projects in these regions are St Mary’s Parish in Matero, Lusaka and Chikuni Home Based Care in Chikuni Parish, Zambia.
+Key HIV and AIDS Projects in these regions are in Zambia which are St. Mary’s Parish in Matero, Lusaka and Chikuni Home Based Care in Chikuni Parish, Zambia.
 Both the projects give HIV treatment and Home Based Care.
 People infected with HIV and those most vulnerable such as Orphans also benefit from income generating activities aimed at improving their livelihoods

 In Zimbabwe, Integral Youth Development (IYD) empowers young people years in schools, colleges, orphan institutions, parishes and communities to avoid STIs and HIV infections.
 IYD envisions an empowered generation of young people free from HIV and AIDS who uphold love and justice for human life and are responsible members of society.

-In this region, HIV and AIDS Ministry is active in Loyola Jesuit College (LJC) in Abuja, St Francis Secondary School of the Jesuits, in Idimu, Lagos, Christ the King Parish in Ilasamaja, Lagos, and St Joseph’s Parish in Benin City.
-HIV and AIDS related activities include Youth against AIDS Club and courses on value-based HIV prevention approaches for students.
-Parishes have active Action Committee on AIDS (PACA) whose volunteers visit people living with HIV and AIDS and also giving psychosocial support to already formed HIV and AIDS Support Groups at the Parishes
+In this region (Togo, Chad, Central African Republic (CAR), Benin, Burkina Faso).
+HIV and AIDS related activities include Youth against AIDS Clubs and courses on value-based HIV prevention approaches for students.
+Parishes have active Action Committee on AIDS (PACA) whose volunteers visit people living with HIV and AIDS giving psycho-social support to already formed HIV and AIDS Support Groups at the Parishes.

 Rwanda & Burundi

-The Service Yezu Mwiza (SYM) translated as ‘Good Jesus’ in Kirundi supports HIV infected and affected persons.
-The project offers services such as HIV Treatment and Care, nutritional care, pastoral and psychosocial support, supports orphans and vulnerable children among other roles.
-SYM is known for its mobile clinic in reaching out to people infected and affected by HIv and AIDs in rural areas in Burundi.
+Service Yezu Mwiza (SYM) translated as ‘Good Jesus’ in Kirundi (language) supports HIV infected and affected persons.
+The project offers services such as HIV Treatment and Care, nutritional care, pastoral and psycho-social support, supports orphans and vulnerable children among other roles.
+SYM is known for its mobile clinic in reaching out to people infected and affected by HIV and AIDS in rural areas in Burundi.

 In Western Africa Province (AOC), HIV and AIDS Ministry is active in Togo, Cameroon, Central African Republic (CAR), Côte d’Ivoire and Bukina Faso.
 These projects include Centre Ésperance Loyola in Lome, Togo, Libermann College in Cameroon, Catholic University Centre in Bangui, Association Solidarité Vie et Santé (ASVS – Association of Solidarity, Life and Health), and the Association Bénévoles de l’Espérance (ABE – Volunteer Hope Association) in Ouagadougou, Bukina Faso and in Côte d’Ivoire, under the Christian Life Community (CLC) which has a Commission for action against AIDS.